oicr-gsi/djerba/README.md

 By default, the fully-specified INI file produced by `configure`, `draft`, or `all` will be archived to a location specified in the `archive_dir` INI parameter.
 This can be cancelled with the `--no-archive` argument to `djerba.py`.

+### `html2pdf.py`

+Convenience script for simple HTML to PDF conversion.
+Does not add the page footer used in Djerba reports.

 ### `sequenza_explorer.py`

 Standalone script to explore available solutions in Sequenza output.
 (If gamma is not supplied to djerba.py, it will be found automatically.)